dojo/docs/dijit/Tree.rst

   * how do I update a tree (adding or deleting items)?

 You can't update the tree directly, but rather you need to update the model.
 Usually the model is connected to a data store and in that case you need to update the data store.
-Thus, you need to use a data store that allows updates (through it's official API), like `dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`_.
+Thus, you need to use a data store that allows updates (through it's official API), like :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`.

   * how do I refresh a Tree from the store?

 This isn't supported.
 The store needs to notify the tree of any changes to the data.
-Currently this is really only supported (out of the box) by `dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`_, as setting up a client-server dojo.data source where the server notifies the client whenever the data has changed is quite complicated, and beyond the scope of dojo, which is a client-only solution.
+Currently this is really only supported (out of the box) by :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`, as setting up a client-server dojo.data source where the server notifies the client whenever the data has changed is quite complicated, and beyond the scope of dojo, which is a client-only solution.

 ===================
 Lazy Loading A Tree
 ===================
 People often ask how to lazy-load a tree, but this question is really unrelated to the Tree itself.
-If you use a data store that is lazy loading, such as `dojox.data.QueryReadStore <dojox/data/QueryReadStore>`_ or `dojox.data.JsonRestStore <dojox/data/JsonRestStore>`_, then the data will be loaded lazily.
+If you use a data store that is lazy loading, such as :ref:`dojox.data.QueryReadStore <dojox/data/QueryReadStore>` or :ref:`dojox.data.JsonRestStore <dojox/data/JsonRestStore>`, then the data will be loaded lazily.

 =============